bluecats/bluecats-docs-edge/edge-0.2.X/getting-started-edge-endpoints.md

 MAC or Custom Identifier included in the payload may be either encrypted or plain/static

-### Proximity / Location Data

-- RSSI (Received Signal Strength Indicator)
-- RSSI Smooth.
-This filters multiple signal strength readings to produce a signal strength reading which is more stable.
-- MeasuredPower / Tx Power
-- Accuracy (calculated from RSSI Smooth and MPower).
-This is an approximate conversion of signal strength to a distance in metres.

-### Sensor Measurement Data

-- Temperature
-- Accelerometer (real-time sampling)
-- Accelerometer (motion event)
-- Tilt (Degrees from vertical)

-### BC Management

-- Remaining battery
-- Settings version
-- Firmware Identifier

 # Apply Global BLE Scan Filters